WestSide Veterinary Hospital

 Intra-operative

-• Thermal support to maintain your pet's body heat include warm water recirculating blankets, IV fluid warming, and direct contact heat bags
+• Thermal support to maintain your pet's body heat include Bair-hugger blankets, IV fluid warming, and direct contact heat bags

-• CO2 laser surgery reduces bleeding risks, painful nerve endings, swelling, and surgical time.
+• CO2 laser surgery reduces bleeding risks, painful nerve endings, swelling, and overall surgical time

 • And our best asset: a dedicated technician that follows your pet from surgical induction to extubation!
-No unattended recoveries!
+No unattended recoveries until we're sure your pet is breathing well on their own and sitting up in their cozy recovery blankets

 Post-Operative